Ex-Texans star Mario Williams accused of trespassing at home

 KATY, Texas (AP) - Former Texans star Mario Williams has been arrested on a misdemeanor charge accusing him of trespassing at a woman’s Houston-area home.

 Harris County court records show Williams was arrested Tuesday and freed on $100 bond.
-Online records don’t list an attorney to speak for Williams, the No. 1 draft pick in 2006 who spent six seasons with the Texans before joining Buffalo and then Miami in 2016.
+Online records don’t list an attorney to speak on behalf of Williams, the No. 1 draft pick in 2006 who spent six seasons with the Texans before joining Buffalo and then Miami in 2016.

 Deputy Thomas Gilliland says sheriff’s deputies around 1 a.m.
 Tuesday responded to a report from a woman wanting someone removed from her home in Katy.
 Gilliland had no information on whether Williams, who lives in Houston, knows the woman.